Summary

 Background

-BNG became mandatory for major applications on 12th February 2024, and minor applications from 2nd April 2024.
+BNG became mandatory in Spring 2024 for major and minor developments (there are some exceptions e.g. custom build).
 It offers a key opportunity to deliver habitat creation and enhancement to achieve local biodiversity and environmental targets.
 Project developers should aim to capitalize on this funding as much as possible

 Net gain means that any habitat lost during a development will need to be replaced by a similar, or higher quality, habitat with a measurable 10% uplift.
-There are some exemptions, and several rules and stipulations, see the UK Government's suite of guidance Biodiversity net gain - GOV.UK (www.gov.uk).
+See the UK Government's suite of guidance Biodiversity net gain - GOV.UK (www.gov.uk). for further info on BNG.

 BNG in the LCR